-Graduate study in the chemical basis of an environment, through molecules to landscapes, is available through environment and green chemistry master's degrees.
-Additionally take into account are environmental economics and broader social implications.
+Graduate study in the chemical basis of an environment, from molecules to landscapes, is available through the environment and green chemistry master's degrees.
+Additionally, take into account environmental economics and broader social implications.

 - MSc Biochemistry

 A 2-year postgraduate program called the MSc in Biochemistry will teach you about the chemical processes that underlie living things.
-A mix of biology and chemistry are covered in this course.
+A mix of biology and chemistry is covered in this course.

 - MSc Oil & Gas Chemistry

-The MSc in Biochemistry program is a two-year postgraduate course of study that enables you to comprehend the chemical procedures connected to living things.
+The MSc in Biochemistry program is a two-year postgraduate course that lets you comprehend the chemical procedures connected to living things.
 Chemistry and biology are both covered in this course.

 - MSc Physical & Materials Chemistry

 Material and physical chemistry is now a significant branch of chemistry.
-It crosses several academic disciplines, ranging from engineering to biosciences, as well as the conventional organic/inorganic/physical limits of chemistry.
+It crosses several academic disciplines, from engineering to biosciences and chemistry's conventional organic/inorganic/physical limits.

-A 2-year full-time postgraduate degree program in MSc Physical and material Chemistry teaches students about the fundamental behaviour of particles and materials.
+A 2-year full-time postgraduate program in MSc Physical and Material Chemistry teaches students about the fundamental behaviour of particles and materials.
 The subjects addressed in this course comprise macromolecules, nuclear and radioactivity, analytical chemistry, organic chemistry, physical chemistry, and computational chemistry.

 - MSc Theoretical Chemistry

-The Master of Science in Theoretical Chemistry with an emphasis on Theoretical Chemistry provides a strong foundation in conceptual and computational chemistry in addition to cutting-edge expertise in the disciplines of molecular simulations, reactions kinetics, and spectroscopy-related research topics.
+The Master of Science in Theoretical Chemistry with an emphasis on Theoretical Chemistry provides a strong foundation in conceptual and computational chemistry and cutting-edge expertise in molecular simulations, reactions kinetics, and spectroscopy-related research topics.

 - MSc Organic Pharmaceutical Chemistry

-A 2-year postgraduate program in MSc Pharmaceutical Chemistry provides students with a foundation in basic chemistry as well as a specialised understanding of medications and medicines, including their synthesis, analysis, and use.
+A 2-year postgraduate program in MSc Pharmaceutical Chemistry provides students with a foundation in basic chemistry and a specialised understanding of medications and medicines, including their synthesis, analysis, and use.

 - MSc Drug Chemistry

-The extensive degree in contemporary chemical and medicinal chemistry is offered by Drug Chemistry MSc.
-It includes everything from the creation through the manufacturing of innovative medications.
-You'll learn about and participate in the evolution of contemporary small molecule medicine.
+Drug Chemistry MSc offers an extensive degree in contemporary chemical and medicinal chemistry.
+It includes everything from the creation to the manufacturing of innovative medications.
+You'll learn about and participate in the evolution of contemporary small-molecule medicine.

 - MSc Instrumental Analysis